snugnug/sherpa/src/content/guides/gaming.md

 };
 ```

-These settings are usually set when you enable something like Steam, however it would be wise to include it for niche cases.
+These settings are usually set when you enable something like Steam, however it would be wise to include it for other cases.

 ### Hybrid Graphics